-This course emphasizes the development of the knowledge and skills required for the production of interactive media art forms (e.g., interactive art installations, interactive videos, simulations, network art).
-Students will analyse and evaluate media art works, and will create their own works using a variety of technologies and processes (e.g. computer graphics, photo-imaging, digital video production techniques, electro-acoustics).
+This course emphasizes the development of the knowledge and skills required to produce interactive media art forms (e.g., interactive art installations, interactive videos, simulations, network art).
+Students will analyse and evaluate media art works and will create their own works using a variety of technologies and processes (e.g., computer graphics, photo-imaging, digital video production techniques, electro-acoustics).
 Students will maintain a portfolio of their media art works.

-Prerequisite: Any Grade 11 course in the arts
+Prerequisite: Any Grade 11 course in the Arts